Etenil/assegai/README.md

 Introduction
 ------------
 Assegai is a full-featured MVC framework for PHP.
-It is free software under the GPLv3 license.
+It is free software under the MIT license.

-The framework relies on the tiny micro-framework *Atlatl* for low-level tasks and provides wrappers to *Atlatl*'s features.
+The framework used to rely on the micro-framework [Atlatl](http://github.com/Etenil/atlatl).
+This dependency was dropped in version 2.0.

 Installation
 ------------
-To install Assegai, you will either need to retrieve the latest package from the [official website](http://assegai.etenil.net), or from the project's [Mercurial repository](http://pikacode.com/etenil/assegai).
+To install Assegai, you will first need to install [composer](http://getcomposer.org).
+Then create a composer.json file for your project that requires *etenil/assegai*.

-Decompress the package or clone the repository on your web server.
-Your document root should point to the *public* folder of assegai.

 Naming Convention
 -----------------